sedostheatre/sedos.co.uk/input/shows/2022-amadeus.md

       **PROPS** | Shiri Stern\
       **MARKETING** | Stephen Beeny\
       **PHOTOGRAPHER** | David Ovenden
+metaDescription: Amadeus, part of Sedos’ 2022 London season, plays at the Bridewell Theatre from 23 November-3 December 2022.
+Genius, jealousy and revenge mingle in Peter Shaffer’s great play
 ---
 > I looked on astounded as from his ordinary life he made his art.
 We were both ordinary men, he and I. Yet from the ordinary he created Legends - and I from Legends created only the ordinary!

 **In the court of the Austrian Emperor Joseph II, Antonio Salieri is the established composer.
 Enter the greatest musical genius of all time: Wolfgang Amadeus Mozart.
 Salieri has given himself to God so that he might realise his sole ambition, to be a great composer.
 Mozart is a foul-mouthed, graceless oaf who has that which is beyond Salieri’s envious grasp: genius.**

 A fictionalized account of the relationship between these two real life composers, Peter Shaffer’s *Amadeus* takes us on a wild ride through the trials and tribulations of genius, jealousy and revenge.

+*Amadeus* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 23 November-3 December 2022.

 >Peter Shaffer's greatest play
 ><footer><cite>The Stage</cite></footer>